'A new era of accountability.' What Memphis got right after the death of Tyre Nichols - Local News 8

 The incident that reignited long-simmering tensions over fatal police encounters with Black men started when Nichols, 29, was pulled over on the night of January 7 for alleged reckless driving, according to the Memphis Police Department.

-Police initially issued a somewhat vague statement about a “confrontation” between officers and the driver — later identified as Nichols — who then fled on foot.
+Police initially issued the statement about a “confrontation” between officers and the driver — later identified as Nichols — who then fled on foot.
 Officers caught up to the man and “another confrontation” resulted in Nichols’ arrest, police said.

 An ambulance was called to the scene after Nichols complained of shortness of breath, according to police.
 He was taken to a nearby hospital in critical condition.
 Three days later, the Tennessee Bureau of Investigation announced Nichols had died from injuries sustained in the “use-of-force incident” with officers, according to the statement.